-In July 2015, Cenovus sold HRP, the holder of Cenovus's royalty interest and mineral fee title lands business in Alberta, Saskatchewan and Manitoba to an unrelated third party for gross cash proceeds of approximately \$3.3 billion.
-Production from fee lands had comprised approximately 50 percent of the Corporation's total conventional production in 2014.
-Associated third-party royalty interest volumes prior to the divestiture were approximately 6,580 barrels of oil equivalent per day.
-Where Cenovus had current working interest production on these fee lands, the Corporation entered into lease agreements with HRP.
-A GORR on Cenovus's production from its Pelican Lake and Weyburn assets was included as part of the sale.
-Cenovus also retained an option to acquire from HRP leases at pre-determined rates and lease terms for up to five years on more than 800,000 acres in zones of the fee lands currently being developed by Cenovus, with an option for a further five years to select leases on half of the remaining undeveloped acreage.
+In July of 2015, Cenovus sold HRP, the holder of Cenovus's royalty interest and mineral fee title lands business in Alberta, Saskatchewan and Manitoba to an unrelated third party for gross cash proceeds of \$3.3 billion.
+Associated third party royalty interest volumes prior to the divestiture were approximately 6,580 barrels of oil equivalent per day.
+With this disposition Cenovus also retained an option to acquire from HRP leases at pre-determined rates and lease terms for up to five years on more than 800,000 acres in zones of the fee lands currently being developed by Cenovus, with an option for a further five years on approximately 800,000 acres to select leases on half of the remaining undeveloped acreage.